karambir/dotfiles/new_setup.md

 - Install and switch between different Node.js versions
 - Set default Node.js version for new shells

-### Rust and GoLang
+### Rust and Go
-Install the compilers and tools for Rust and GoLang development.
+Install the compilers and tools for Rust and Go development.

 ### Python CLI Tools
 Install these useful Python CLI tools: